DimitrisCC/aalto-CS-E4850-computer-vision/lecture-notes.md

 A more mathematical approach:
-- If you want to compute an image point corresponding to a scene point, draw a line from the object to the point on thei mage plane.
+- If you want to compute an image point corresponding to a scene point, draw a line from the object to the point on the image plane.
 All scene points that lie on this visual ray have the same projection in the image - you only see the one closest to the camera, unless transparent.
 - Are there scene points for which the projection is undefined: